AravindKurapati/alphafold-prediction/README.md

 ### Why a Separate Persistent Disk?

 AlphaFold's full database suite requires ~2.5 TB.
-The boot disk (30 GB) is far too small.
-A separate 3 TB persistent disk was attached and mounted at `/mnt/alphafold-data` to hold all databases, Docker images and output files.
+The boot disk (30 GB) is far too small for it.
+So a separate 3 TB persistent disk was attached and mounted at `/mnt/alphafold-data` to hold all databases, docker images and output files.

 **Key setup commands:**